 As of the Effective Date, the Cycle 1 Ranked Projects shown on Exhibit A are not currently under a Surtax Funding Agreement.
-MAP Administration may, in its discretion, after consultation with the affected Municipality, terminate any such project unless, within ninety (90) days after the Effective Date, Municipality and County have entered into a Surtax Funding Agreement for that project.
+MAP Administration may, in its discretion, terminate any such project unless, within ninety (90) days after the Effective Date, Municipality and County have entered into a Surtax Funding Agreement for that project.
 MAP Administration shall provide the Municipality with at least thirty (30) days' advance written notice of any intention to terminate a Cycle 1 Project pursuant to this section.